Latest forecast

 Global

-Fort Myers stabbing suspect to face judge
+Fort Myers stabbing suspect held without bond

 North Korea fires missile in latest test, US and South Korea…